Peter J. McEachern

 Courses Taught

-PSYC 301 Research Methods (lecture)
+PSYC 301 Research Methods (lecture and lab sections)

-PSYC 333 PSYC 333 Introduction to Industrial/Organizational Psychology
+PSYC 333 Industrial/Organizational Psychology

 Education